 Figure 5: Planning and other key designations (Crown copyright.
 All rights reserved)

 This layout, with the village on the western side and the green on the eastern side of the through road (B430) is unusual and highly distinctive; to the west is a compact Cherwell valley village, to the east a rural landscape of big skies and open fields where some recent development of the farms has established limited commercial and engineering services.
-The parish forms part of a landscape rich in historical features and field patterns including areas important for wildlife conservation (e.g. the Weston Fen SSSI and the ancient woodlands to the south of the A34; see Figure 5).
+The parish forms part of a landscape rich in historical features and field patterns including areas important for wildlife conservation (e.g. the Weston Fen SSSI and the ancient woodlands to the south of the A34; ).
 Two designated Conservation Target Areas (CTA) border the Neighbourhood Plan area: Kirtlington and Bletchingdon Parks and Woods CTA (Figure 6a)

 to the west of the parish, and Otmoor CTA which is an extensive tract to the south-east (Figure 6b) and Weston-on-the-Green plays an important part in linking the two.
 Opportunities will be sought to strengthen wildlife corridors, for example the Schoolfield on the western edge of the village confines.
-The Schoolfield is an important green space in the village (see Appendix G, site h) and the subject of policy C1 (Area B) that will help to establish an important link between the Weston Fen SSSI and the fields linking with rich habitats in the south (Weston wood and Otmoor CTA, Figure 6a and 6b below).
+The Schoolfield is an important green space in the village (see Appendix G, site h) that will help to establish an important link between the Weston Fen SSSI and the fields linking with rich habitats in the south (Weston wood and Otmoor CTA, Figure 6a and 6b below).
 Otmoor CTA includes the Wendelbury Meads and Mansmoor Closes SSSIs that lie just 3 miles from the Weston village centre.
 Area B requires regeneration to return it to grassland with the rich biodiversity associated with this habitat type.